Catholicism, Catholic, Traditional Catholicism, Catholic Church

 1) Slice deep crosses into the tops of 8 oz. of figs and spread open.
 Blend together 12 oz. of cream cheese and 4 oz. of Gorgonzola or blue cheese.
 Cut crosses into the figs and stuff with the cheese mixture.
 Top with a pecan half, chill, and serve cold.

-2) Quarter figs. Cut thin slices of prosciutto in half lengthwise.
-Wrap each quarter in the prosciutto so it resembles a rose.
+2) Quarter figs. Wrap each quarter in a thin slice of prosciutto so the prosciutto resembles a rose.
 Sprinkle with fresh lime juice and freshly ground black pepper.

 3) Coarsely chop 1/2 cup pecans and mix with 8 oz. cream cheese.
 Slice figs in half lengthwise and spoon cheese mixture into each half.